Nrendulic/Defer-macOS-Updates/README.md

 Setup Instructions: Deferring macOS Updates

 This JSON schema defines settings related to software update management on Apple devices.
-It provides properties to configure the deferral of both major and minor OS updates and whether these deferrals are enforced.
+It provides properties to configure the deferral of both major and minor OS updates (0-90 Days) and whether these deferrals are enforced.

 To implement the JSON schema for deferring major and minor macOS updates, follow these steps: